griddynamics/Behavior-Analytic-Starter-Kit/README.md

 -------------------
 1. [Setup your Qubell Account][qubell_setup]

-2. Press "Get it now" button on [Starter Kit web site](http://qubell.com).
+2. Press "Get it now" button on [Starter Kit web site][qubell_site].
 Log in or sign up if necessary.
 Read short overview in new window, choose organization, edit default names for applications and push “Add” button to load application manifests for Behavior Analytic Starter Kit to you Qubell Account.